PAS 91 Is Withdrawn: What Replaced It and What to Do Now

 Not every PQQ includes all modules.
 Procurers select those relevant to the contract.
 For simpler subcontract packages, you may only need to complete company information, financial standing, health and safety, and insurance.

-There is significant overlap between PAS 91 requirements and SSIP accreditation, particularly in the health and safety module.
-If you hold current accreditation through an SSIP member scheme — whether CHAS, SafeContractor, Constructionline, SMAS, Acclaim, or another member — you have already demonstrated compliance with the SSIP core criteria, which covers many of the health and safety questions in a PAS 91 PQQ.
+There is significant overlap between prequalification requirements and SSIP accreditation, particularly in the health and safety area.
+If you hold current accreditation through an SSIP member scheme — whether CHAS, SafeContractor, Constructionline, SMAS, Acclaim, or another member — you have already demonstrated compliance with the SSIP core criteria, which now align to the Common Assessment Standard and cover many of the health and safety questions any modern PQQ asks.

 In practice:

-- Constructionline is the most closely aligned with PAS 91, as its assessment is explicitly built on the PAS 91 framework.
-Holding Constructionline Gold effectively covers the health and safety, financial, and several supplementary modules.
+- Constructionline is closely aligned with the Common Assessment Standard, and historically built its assessment on the PAS 91 framework.
+Holding Constructionline Gold effectively covers the health and safety, financial, and several supplementary areas.

-- CHAS, SafeContractor, and other SSIP schemes cover the health and safety module but not necessarily the financial, environmental, or quality modules.
+- CHAS, SafeContractor, and other SSIP schemes cover the health and safety core but not necessarily the financial, environmental, or quality areas — though several now offer Common Assessment Standard certification that does.

 - Many procurers accept SSIP accreditation as evidence for the health and safety section, reducing the amount of additional information you need to provide.
 However, this is at the procurer's discretion — some will still ask for supplementary evidence.

-The key point is that PAS 91 is broader than health and safety alone.
+The key point is that construction prequalification is broader than health and safety alone.
 Even with SSIP accreditation, you will likely need to provide additional documentation covering financial standing, insurance, environmental management, and other areas.

 While exact requirements depend on the procurer and the modules selected, you should be prepared to provide: